-Since we have computed the equilibrium structures for DMRWDs in a self-consistent way, we can determine $I$, $\lambda_{T}$ and $Q$ by post-processing the density profiles\footnote{We expect that the relativistic effect of DMRWDs is small, provided that the WD is not rapidly rotating and $\rho_{\text{Max}2}$ is below the nuclear matter density.}.
+We can determine $I$, $\lambda_{T}$ and $Q$ by post-processing the density profiles\footnote{We expect that the relativistic effect of DMRWDs is small, provided that the WD is not rapidly rotating and $\rho_{\text{Max}2}$ is below $\sim 10^{10.5}$ g cm$^{-3}$ We thank the anonymous referee for pointing this out.}.
 The moment of inertia is given as:

 while the mass quadrupole moment is:

 where $d\tau$ is the volume element and $P_{2}(x)$ is the $l = 2$ Legendre polynominal.
 Following \citet{2017MNRAS.464.4349B}, we scale $I$, and $Q$ by: